gm3/eliza-creative/README.md

 - **Iterative and evolving**
 - **Human + AI collaboration**

-This repo is not “finished.”
+This repo is not "finished."
-It’s meant to grow organically as ElizaOS grows.
+It's meant to grow organically as ElizaOS grows.

 ---